arushgupta2007/esp_home_control/README.md

   digitalWrite(D7, LOW);
 }
 ```
-__A Triac stays conductive till the polarity of the current changes___.
-So in this example we fire the triac after the zero cross with a delay of 2000 microseconds which, according to my test gives full power to my load.
-Changing the *delayto* from 2000 - 9000 can control power.
+__A triac stays conductive till the polarity of the current changes___.
+In this example we fire the triac after the zero cross with a delay of 2000 μs which, according to my test gives full power to my load.
+Changing the *delayto* from 2000 μs to 9000 μs, we can control power.
 Test this in both of the triacs and MOC3020.
 What is left is to add cloud functionality so that we can control the power from any where in the world (where there is Internet connection) and adding a two way switch.

 ### Cloud functionality

 For Cloud Services I use **Firebase** by Google.
+I will be using Firebase Realtime Database.
 Start a project at Firebase.
-I will be using Firebase Realtime Database.
 So the structure goes like this :

 ```JSON
 fireapp-65f2d :